kellypacker/rickshaw/README.md

 Rickshaw is a JavaScript toolkit for creating interactive time series graphs, developed at [Shutterstock](http://www.shutterstock.com)

+## Forked - Changes

+8/7/2014 - Changed Rickshaw.Graph.Axis.Time to take arg: timeUnit as a function.

 ## Getting Started

 Getting started with a simple graph is straightforward.
 Here's the gist: